 Parents and students in the college application process want to know: what factors do college admissions officials consider in each application?
 How do they evaluate and judge students when picking whom to admit and whom to not?

 College admissions in the United States isn’t a science.
-At a recent event organized by the University of California, Berkeley, admissions director Olufemi “Femi” Ogundele said the admissions process is “rational but not predictable.”
-That term rings true because there are many factors college admissions officials consider in deciding whom to offer a seat to, and some of them are subjective.
+A few years ago, at an event organized by the University of California, Berkeley, admissions director Olufemi “Femi” Ogundele said the admissions process is “rational but not predictable.”
+That term rings true because there are many factors college admissions officials consider in deciding whom to offer a seat to, some of which are subjective.

 This video, recorded some years ago in the admissions committee of Amherst College, shows how these factors inter-relate in making admissions decisions.

 But there are eight decision factors most universities consider.